platformsh/platformsh-docs/docs/src/other/glossary.md

 that includes workflow tools, APIs, and other functionality above and beyond basic hosting.
 The best example is Platform.sh (although we're a little biased).

-## Platform
-Platform or Platform.sh is the infrastructure which is running all your projects.

 ## Production plan

 A subscription level that allows you to host your production website by adding a domain and [a custom SSL certificate](../domains/steps/tls.md).

 ## Project

 A [project](../projects/_index.md) is the site that you’re working on.
 Each project corresponds to one Git repository.
-A project can contain multiple applications that run in their own isolated containers.
+A project can contain multiple apps that run in their own isolated containers.
 Each branch of a project can be deployed in its own environment.

 ## Sync